Understanding Hip Osteoarthritis: Symptoms, Diagnosis, and Management

 Hip OA pain is driven by a combination of factors:

-Muscle weakness: Weak hip abductors and external rotators lead to altered load distribution across the joint (Bennell et al., 2010).
+Muscle Weakness: Weak hip abductors and external rotators lead to altered load distribution across the joint (Bennell et al., 2010).

-Inflammation: Low grade inflammation from joint irritation can sensitise nerves and contribute to pain (Loeser, 2010).
+Inflammation: Low-grade inflammation from joint irritation can sensitise nerves and contribute to pain (Loeser, 2010).

-Movement pattern changes: Compensatory gait or movement patterns can increase strain on the hip joint and surrounding tissues.
+Movement Pattern Changes: Compensatory gait or movement patterns can increase strain on the hip joint and surrounding tissues.

 Evidence-Based Management of Hip OA